LibreCAD/docs/appx/build.rst

 Install Tools and Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Download and install Homebrew at a command prompt with:
+From the command prompt, download and install Homebrew with:

 ::